 Ideas are given a coordinate formula containing static or dynamic letters in depth, height and breadth, thus forming a codon, with which they get a place in the space and can orient themselves.
 (Fig.4) Some examples of genetic semantic ‘words’ or codons: 001, 00>10, 110>1.

-This way Pinker’s mental dictionary (An abstract framework) is viewed as a filled up 3D spreadsheet, an active matrix of which not only the cells are numbered but also provided with formulae that are formed by genetic code signs.
+Pinker’s mental dictionary (read An abstract framework) is viewed as a filled up 3D spreadsheet, an active matrix of which not only the cells are numbered but also provided with formulae that are formed by codon code signs.
 This space forms thus a connected database, a huge network of concepts and ideas that are placed into coded cells.

 - Towards a logical turn of design